anyaevostinar/anyaevostinar.github.io/classes/111-f24/lab-lst-efficiency.md

 Instead of looking for -1, look for 1 and again run the code with the five sizes and plot the resulting data.
 Now which structure is better to use?

 ## Exercise 3
-Let's test some other functionality common to lists and dictionaries.
+Let's test some other functionality common to lists.
 Edit the `listLookup` method (or create a new method and update the timing code) to test getting something from a **specific index of a list**.
-There isn't really a corresponding dictionary functionality; you could loop over the keys of the dictionary to find the ith key if you want to try it with `.keys()`.
+There isn't really a corresponding dictionary functionality; you could loop over the keys of the dictionary to find the `i`th key if you want to try it with `.keys()`.

 Try any other list and dictionary methods that don't make changes to the structure too!